dritter/extended-table/README.md

 Initial sorting could be controlled via the props `initialSortBy` and `initialSortDirection`, where `initialSortBy` is a property path (string).

+In case you want to allow sorting only one column, you need to set `multisort={false}`.

 ### Flexible Rendering

 The easiest way to render a column is to provide a `propertyPath`.
 This could